Skip to content

 app.MapHelloServiceHttp();

-HelloHandler (also generated as a starter) simply returns a greeting:
+HelloHandler (also generated as a starter) returns a greeting:

 internal sealed class HelloHandler : IHelloServiceHandler